 In early 2021, a 12-week study of more comprehensive testing of sample handling and storage effects on WSON was conducted.
 Split samples were analyzed from a test site in Gainesville and co-located filter packs from Mackville, KY (MCK131/231).
 The results indicated that further testing was needed to reduce the blank values and improve precision.
 While the results have since improved, EPA has decided to delay the next phase of the study so that a new Seal Analytical colorimetric autoanalyzer can be used for the total N analysis.
 Use of colorimetry for both Total N and NH4+ will reduce instrument crosscalibration requirements and will be consistent with the WSLH SNiPiT method for Total N in precipitation.
-A 12-month study will be conducted once Wood receives a new SEAL total N analyzer in the spring of 2022 and initial QA/QC testing is completed.
+A 12-month study began winter 2022 following Wood's acquisition of a new SEAL total N analyzer.
 Filters from 27 CASTNET sites (25 locations) will be analyzed for Total N once the new analyzer is online.
-A subset of sites will also receive the SNiPiT wet deposition total N/total P collector for co-located measurements of total and organic N in aerosols and precipitation.
+A subset of sites will also receive the SNiPiT wet deposition total N/total P collector for colocated measurements of total and organic N in aerosols and precipitation.